-- \circ $\;$ Feed health and safety issues into the Senior Leadership Team $\;$ - Ensure safety and well-being of staff and pupils under their responsibility - Ensure training is carried out for their staff
+- Bring any health and safety issues to the attention of the Senior Leadership Team - Ensure safety and well-being of staff and pupils under their responsibility - Ensure training is carried out for their staff

-Estates Director
+4.7 Estates Director

-The Estates Director is responsible to the DFO (Responsible Person) for ensuring that the Health and Safety policy and arrangements are implemented within the areas that they have responsibility, and ensuring that the statutory obligations of the school are met and maintained e.g.:
+The Estates Director is responsible to the DFO (Responsible Person) for ensuring that the Health and Safety policy and arrangements are implemented within the areas that they have responsibility for, and ensuring that the statutory obligations of the school are met and maintained such as:

-- Maintain the facilities - Ensure safe access and egress for pupils and staff. - Ensure all equipment is maintained and serviced. - Ensure training is carried out for all staff in the maintenance department. - Carrying out repairs and renewals for all safety concerns as soon as possible. - Ensure safe access to grounds for children and staff. - Ensure safety of the children and staff. - Maintaining trees and outdoor areas to a safe standard.
+- Maintain the facilities - Ensure safe access and egress for pupils and staff. - Ensure all equipment is maintained and serviced - Ensure training is carried out for all staff in the maintenance department. - Carrying out repairs and renewals for all safety concerns as soon as possible. - Ensure safe access to grounds for children and staff. - Ensure safety of the children and staff. - Maintaining trees and outdoor areas to a safe standard.

-Catering and Cleaning Managers (Outsourced)
+4.8 Catering and Cleaning Managers (Outsourced)